robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.1.1 Suite Setup

 > [!IMPORTANT]
-> LXX Recall key characteristics and syntax of Suite Setup (K1)
+> LXX Recall key characteristics, benefits, and syntax of Suite Setup (K1)
+>
-> LXX Understand when Suite Setup is beneficial (K2)
+> LXX Understand when Suite Setup is executed and used (K2)

 A **Suite Setup** is executed before any tests|tasks or child suites within the suite are run.
 It is used to prepare the environment or perform actions that need to occur before the entire suite runs.